-This greek yogurt poppy seed salad dressing is tangy and sweet, but without all of the extra calories from mayonnaise, which would typically be used in a dressing recipe.
-This version is made with plain non-fat greek yogurt, which has less calories and more protein.
+This creamy poppy seed dressing is tangy and sweet, but without all of the extra calories from mayonnaise, which would typically be used in salad dressing.
+This version is made with plain non-fat Greek yogurt, which has fewer calories and more protein.

-Any plain (not flavored) yogurt will work in this recipe.
+- Yogurt - Any plain (unflavored and unsweetened) yogurt works in this recipe.
 If using regular yogurt, not Greek yogurt, your dressing will turn out slightly thinner.
 I used Danon Oikos plain Greek yogurt.

 Mixing your salad dressing